Ribbon Creek incident: Investigation

 The Court of Inquiry resulted in four charges, including possessing alcohol on base (as was shown by McKeon having a drink there at about noon), oppressing his troops, involuntary manslaughter, and negligent homicide.
 McKeon was also charged with drinking in front of a recruit.

-Staff Sergeant McKeon was brought before the court the following day.
-At first, he was classified as mentally and "emotionally stable" and "a mature, stable appearing career Marine."
+McKeon was brought before the court the following day.
+At first, he was classified as mentally and "emotionally stable" and "a mature, stable appearing career Marine".
 The Court of Inquiry did decide that the detailed directives regarding and prohibiting certain Marine training methods were "correct and adequate" and that McKeon had launched an unnecessary and unauthorized disciplinary action.
 It was proven that McKeon had consumed several alcoholic drinks the afternoon before the night march, but it was confirmed that he was not under the influence of alcohol when he led the recruits into the creek.
 The recommendation was that McKeon be subject to a court-martial.